-For these reasons many job-seekers that I speak with from the FMCG, Electronics and even Med Tech industries are adamant that Pharma is the move for them.
+For these reasons many job-seekers from the FMCG, Electronics and even MedTech industries are adamant that Pharma is the move for them.

 1. Think your decision through

-In many instances this is true, however people often overlook their own personal needs as they strive to get a growing Multinational Pharma company on their CV.
+In many instances this is true, however people often overlook their own personal needs as they strive to get a growing multinational Pharma company on their CV.
 Candidates who move from smaller FMCG companies can often find the pace of Pharma much slower.
-As the Pharma companies are often MNC’s the candidates may also feel slightly pigeonholed or restricted in their new role.
+As the Pharma companies are often multinational companies, the candidates may also feel slightly pigeonholed or restricted in their new role.

-2. Sell your Skill-set
+2. Sell your skill-set

 This is a preconception that has been created by traditional Pharma employers’ requirements over the past decade.
 It was an absolute fact that often Pharma companies mainly wanted Pharma people.
-However, from meeting with a number of our Pharma clients recently it is clear that the tide is turning.
+However, from meeting with a number of our Pharma clients recently, it is clear that the tide is turning.

-3. Open up to Contract/Temp Roles in Pharma
+3. Open up to Contract/Temp roles in Pharma

 However, some companies when recruiting for more technical positions will still need some form of experience in Pharmaceutical processes, particularly when it comes to having some understanding of regulatory restrictions and guidelines.
 If you are missing this experience the solution may be a contract position.
-As contract roles normally require somebody who is immediately available it usually narrows the pool of candidates you will be competing with.
+As contract roles normally require somebody who is immediately available, it usually narrows the pool of candidates you will be competing with.

 Alongside the experience gained, taking a contract role in the Life Sciences area is a great networking opportunity and more often than not, if you can prove yourself to be an indispensable member of the company, you will be in with a chance of securing a permanent role.